kissChriss/tasks/OverTheWire/bandit/readme.md

 ## Bandit Level 25 → Level 26
 Logging in to bandit26 from bandit25 should be fairly easy… The shell for user bandit26 is not /bin/bash, but something else.
 Find out what it is, how it works and how to break out of it.
+**Answer** It's unreal, who have made that

+## Bandit Level 26 → Level 27
+Good job getting a shell!
+Now hurry and grab the password for bandit27!